 Visitation Versus Parenting Time Rights

-Visitation/parenting time are two separate matters.
+Visitation and Parenting Time are two separate matters.
 What needs to be clear is that the non-residential parent has rights.
-Just because you are not the residential custodial parent does not mean that you have relinquished your right to spend time with your children.
-AtBerger, Fischoff, Shumer, Wexler & Goodman, LLP our attorneys will help you preserve your rights to see and spend time with your children whether in a joint custody arrangement or in a case of one party having primary residential custody.
+Just because you are not the residential parent does not mean that you have relinquished your rights to spend time with your children.
+At Berger, Fischoff, Shumer, Wexler & Goodman, LLP our experienced divorce team will help you preserve your rights to see and spend time with your children whether in a joint custody arrangement or in a case of one party having primary residential custody.

 It is always preferable and usually more beneficial to the children when parents agree on a visitation/parenting access schedule.
 When parents work together they create a schedule that will not only take into account their respective preferences but, more importantly, the needs of the children.
 If parents cannot agree to visitation terms the court can decide for them after a hearing.
 Visitation can be arranged through Petitions which can be filed as a separate case or can be decided during the custody hearing.
 Through written applications, submitted as part of a divorce or in Family Court proceedings, a parent can apply for a specific parenting time schedule, or to enforce his/her rights to parenting time.
 When parents are unable to work together and come to an agreement the court will ultimately impose a schedule that it believes is in the best interests of the children, taking into consideration parent work schedules, children’s school and extracurricular activity schedules, and similar factors.
 Having the court decide how you spend time with your children is usually the less desirable outcome.
 As parents you ultimately want to make these choices for your child and our attorneys at Berger, Fischoff, Shumer, Wexler & Goodman, LLP will help you work towards an amicable agreement for visitation/parenting time with your children that is fair and equitable to everyone involved.